1980 New Jersey Democratic presidential primary: Campaign

 In late May, polls indicated an extremely close race with Carter declining nationally, and Kennedy publicly announced that a victory in New Jersey was crucial to his campaign.
 According to Joseph F. Sullivan of The New York Times, Carter was able to outspend and outman the Kennedy campaign through establishment support.
 Vice President Walter Mondale visited the state to urge party unity ahead of the expected general election campaign against Ronald Reagan.
 Kennedy countered with an aggressive personal campaign in New Jersey, criticizing Carter's policies as "closet Republican" and pressing for a debate against Carter on economic and foreign policy issues.
 The Kennedy campaign also sought to maximize free media in the state.
 In one such instance, the Kennedy campaign presented their candidate for television cameras being mobbed by voters in Journal Square; they achieved this effect by having Kennedy walk against the tide of commuters leaving the PATH station at rush hour.
 The Journal Square stop was designed to remind voters of popular support for Kennedy's brothers John and Robert in their 1960 and 1968 campaigns, respectively.

 As election day drew near, the race was expected to be influenced by down-ballot attention to local contests in Newark and Middlesex County, where there were key congressional primaries, and Hudson County, where an ongoing intraparty struggle was focused on the race for sheriff.
 Though there was a large undecided vote in pre-primary polling, Kennedy remained the underdog in the state and nationally, although his campaign noted that he had shown his greatest strength in eastern Pennsylvania, southern New York, and Connecticut.
 Shapiro noted that Kennedy was strong in urban areas.
 The Carter campaign downplayed expectations as well, arguing that Kennedy should have had "a clear edge."
-Kennedy visited the state six times in the final 17 days before the primary; Rosalynn Carter also campaigned in Jersey City and Newark to cap off the her husband's campaign.
+Kennedy visited the state six times in the final 17 days before the primary; Rosalynn Carter also campaigned in Jersey City and Newark to cap off her husband's campaign.